awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

 You can invoke an AWS Lambda function from an Amazon Aurora with MySQL compatibility DB cluster with a native function or a stored procedure\.
 Before invoking a Lambda function from an Aurora MySQL, the Aurora DB cluster must have access to Lambda\.

- Starting with Aurora MySQL version 1\.16, using a stored procedure is deprecated\.
-For Aurora MySQL 5\.6\-compatible clusters using Aurora MySQL version 1\.16 and later, we strongly recommend using an Aurora MySQL native function\.
+ In recent Aurora MySQL versions, using a stored procedure is deprecated\.
+We strongly recommend using an Aurora MySQL native function if you are using one of the following Aurora MySQL versions:

-For Aurora MySQL 5\.7\-compatible clusters, currently only the stored procedure technique is available\.
++  Aurora MySQL version 1\.16 and later, for MySQL 5\.6\-compatible clusters\.
++  Aurora MySQL version 2\.06 and later, for MySQL 5\.7\-compatible clusters\.

 **Topics**
 + [Giving Aurora Access to Lambda](#AuroraMySQL.Integrating.LambdaAccess)